fractl-io/fractl/README.md

 1. Graph-based Hierarchical Data Model

-   The high-level design of an application can often be decomposed into graph-like or hierarchical relationships between business entities.
+   Decompose the high-level design of an application into graph-like or hierarchical relationships between business entities.
 Such [relationships](https://fractl.io/docs/concepts/data-model) are first-class constructs in Fractl.

 2. Zero-trust Programming

-Access to and operations on business entities are tightly controlled through [declarative access-control-rules](https://fractl.io/docs/concepts/zero-trust-programming), expressed directly in the program.
+   Tightly control operations on business entities through [declarative access-control-rules](https://fractl.io/docs/concepts/zero-trust-programming) encoded directly in the program.

 3. Declarative Dataflow

-Business logic expressed as [purely-declarative patterns of data](https://fractl.io/docs/concepts/declarative-dataflow).
+   Express business logic as [purely-declarative patterns of data](https://fractl.io/docs/concepts/declarative-dataflow).

 4. Resolvers

-Control how patterns are interpreted in dataflows using a powerful [functional interface](https://fractl.io/docs/concepts/resolvers).
+   Use a powerful [functional interface](https://fractl.io/docs/concepts/resolvers) to control how dataflow-patterns are interpreted.

 5. Interceptors

-Run custom Clojure code before and after a pattern evaluation happens.
-Read more on interceptors [here](https://fractl.io/docs/concepts/interceptors).
+   [Run custom Clojure code](https://fractl.io/docs/concepts/interceptors) before and after a pattern evaluation happens.

 6. Entity-graph-Database Mapping

-An [abstract persistence layer](https://fractl.io/docs/concepts/entity-db-mapping) for fully-automated storage of entity instances.
+   Take advantage of an [abstract persistence layer](https://fractl.io/docs/concepts/entity-db-mapping) for fully-automated storage of entity instances.

 7. Generative-AI

-As a Fractl program is a very high-level model of the business problem, the built-in Gen-AI can transform a pure-text description of the problem to an immediately executable Fractl application, in the matter of a few seconds.
+   Allow the built-in Gen-AI to transform a pure-text description of the problem to an immediately executable Fractl application, all in the matter of a few seconds.

 ## A Taste of Fractl